HaomingFu/CodeFromLeetcode/README.md

 Limit:

     1. You can only login with a passwod and username.
-Login through third-party application is not supported now.
+Login through a third-party application is not supported now.

     2. Only the hard mode is implemented now.
 It can and only can download all your